-Join us during the 2019 Lenten season for a special series of programs on Wednesday evenings exploring historical highlights in the formation of the Anglican and Episcopal churches.
-Our distinguished guest speaker will be Dr. Hannah Matis of the Virginia Theological Seminary.
-Please join us for a light dinner and fascinating program!
+Join us during the 2020 Lenten season for a special series of programs on Wednesday evenings exploring the Book of Hebrews.
+Our distinguished guest speaker will be Fr.
+Tony Lewis, professor emeritus of the Virginia Theological Seminary.
+Please join us for a light dinner and fascinating program that will deepen your faith in preparation for Holy Week.

 - 6:00pm: Stations of the Cross (see below)